WangJieying/Interactive_manipulation_supp_mat/DataAugmentation/README.md

 ### Screenshots of the scripts results

-We have test our approach in two different datasets: 50-MNIST and 15-EMNIST.
+We have tested our approach in two different datasets: 50-MNIST and 15-EMNIST.
 Using the scripts provided, we took the screenshoot of the confustion matrices and classifier reports as shown next.

 #### 50-MNIST